Locwise/GeoBox.IO/index.md

 Go to your Control Panel, choose one of your applications and click API Keys, choose the name of the API key you would like to generate, the following screen will pop-up, click Regenerate Key:

 ![image](https://cloud.githubusercontent.com/assets/15333203/11377889/1229757a-92f1-11e5-8182-5ff95da9a2c8.png)

+##Start tracking

+Add GeoBox.IO Javascript SDK to your application by adding the follow script